 Vitamin E comprises a group of eight related vitamins, including four tocopherols (α, β, γ, and δ-tocopherol) and four tocotrienols (α, β, γ, and δ-tocotrienol).
 Alpha-tocopherol (α-tocopherol) is the most abundant form of vitamin E and is the isoform typically found in vitamin E supplements.

-As noted above, walnuts are a very good source of gamma-tocopherol (γ-tocopherol), which has greater chemopreventive effects than other forms of vitamin E. Gamma-tocotrienol has been shown to inhibit ER+/PR+ and triple negative breast cancer cell growth in a dose-dependent manner, without affecting normal breast cells.
+As noted above, walnuts are a very good source of gamma-tocopherol (γ-tocopherol), which has greater chemopreventive effects than alpha-tocopherol.

 Ellagic acid